Hurricane tops St. Albans 10-7, advances to Class AAA title game

 “They were going to keep fighting to the end,” Hurricane coach Brian Sutphin said.
 “We had our chances to put that game away in the fifth and we didn’t.
 It’s a testament to our character to stay in there and give us another chance on Saturday.
 I was pleased with our effort and attitude.”

-With the win, Hurricane (32-1) has now won 31 straight games as they get set for the Class AAA Championship matchup against the Bridgeport-Jefferson winner.
+With the win, Hurricane (32-1) has now won 31 straight games as the Redskins get set for the Class AAA championship matchup against the Bridgeport-Jefferson winner.

 It did not come easy, however, as St. Albans strung together five hits and used a Hurricane error to bring the tying run to the plate with one out in the seventh following an RBI single from William Campbell.